mglush/seasonal_arima/README.md

-# seaonal_arima
-PSTAT 174 Final Project.
+# Forecasting Stock Prices with Seasonal ARIMA
+#### By Michael Glushchenko.

+This is a final project for UCSB PSTAT 174 Fall 2022 (Time Series Analysis).